-In February 2018, we finally hit the five-year anniversary of when Sony unveiled the PlayStation 4.
+In November, we'll finally hit the six-year anniversary of the PlayStation 4.
 It’s been a wild ride for sure, with the entire games space taking on a whole mess of changes since then.
 In that time we’ve seen the turbulent life of the Xbox One, the disappointing fizzle of the Wii U, the smash success of the Switch and all kinds of crazy stuff happening in the PC space.
 But the PS4 feels like more than just one of the consoles.
 It feels like the tip of the spear, the benchmark of what was happening, especially in console gaming.
 But it isn’t without its problems either, and we will also be able to look back on the PS4 to extract data on what wasn’t so great.

 You may not remember, but up until the PS4 actually launched, people were ready to give up on console gaming altogether.
 Or, at least they seemed like they were.
 Mobile gaming was ultra hot, with several games practically printing money and several more attempting to chase that same Holy Grail.
 The last generation was also gasping for air underneath the pressure of a recession economy, therefore making it last for a bizarrely long time in contrast to history.
 AAA games really started to annualize here, and while downloadable indie games also boomed, less and less larger studios took any risks.
 Big games got safer, studios started closing left and right, and the “b-tier” game all but disappeared.

 But the PS4 came out, and it did so at the perfect time.
-Things were better in 2013/2014, and gaming was only growing, and still is.
+Things were better in 2013/2014.
+Gaming was only just growing and still is.
 People had the cash to plunk down on a console, generally speaking.
 Mobile space became more unstable, and streaming had really gotten big.
 So of course PS4 shipped with streaming integration in the box, and of course it launched with a cool, new PlayStation Plus game, Resogun, to show off what the console could do.

 But it’s not all great.
 The PlayStation Network continues to show its age, and the Vita’s relative failure put a monkey wrench in the PlayStation ecosystem.
 Streaming games didn’t turn out as good as it sounded, and microtransactions really took hold no matter what you were playing on.
 The PS4 is also struggling to keep up with recent advancements, as older models roar while playing recent fair such as Monster Hunter: World, and the PS4 Pro struggles to match what the new Xbox One X can do.
 PlayStation VR seems cool, but the software isn’t wowing.